Why the newly licensed antibiotic cefepime should be introduced to UK formularies

 While cefepime may be useful in some circumstances, healthcare professionals should be aware of safety concerns for its use in some patients.
 In May 2007, the FDA published a safety alert in response to a meta-analysis of the efficacy and safety of cefepime.
 The article described higher all-cause mortality in patients treated with cefepime compared with other beta-lactam antibiotics for neutropenic fever, pneumonia, urinary tract and gynaecological infection, and a mix of other infections.

 However, in 2009, the FDA issued an update following a further review of the data and an analysis submitted by Bristol Meyers Squibb.
-The analysis determined that the data did not indicate a higher rate of death in patients treated with cefepime; the drug was therefore able to maintain all listed indications.
+The analysis determined that the data do not indicate a higher rate of death in patients treated with cefepime; the drug was therefore able to maintain all listed indications.
 Data for the use of cefepime as empiric monotherapy in patients low in neutrophils were not conclusive.
 As a result, the FDA does not recommend cefepime monotherapy in high-risk neutropenic patients (for example, those who have recently had stem-cell transplant).

 In 2017, a study by Andreatos et al. aimed to address the controversy around empiric use of cefepime in febrile neutropenia, as cefepime remains the first-line treatment in guidelines issued by the Infectious Diseases Society of America, the European Society for Medical Oncology, and the Japan Febrile Neutropenia Study Group.
 This review found increased mortality and toxicity-related treatment discontinuation in the cefepime arm of patients with febrile neutropenia, compared with patients treated with a carbapenem.
 The authors also demonstrated that the lower-dose regimen for cefepime resulted in a lower toxicity rate, but overall mortality rates were higher.